Filter on subproject does not work

 #2 Updated by Jens Krämer over 10 years ago

 - File subprojects_query_filter_fix.patch added

 Attached is a patch against 1.3-stable that fixes the issue by only finding issues from the selected sub projects, but excluding issues from the parent project.

 The patch also fixes the german translation of

 field_subproject (which until now was more like 'subproject of' which is wrong given the way the query works).

-#6 Updated by Ilya Popov about 3 years ago
+#6 Updated by Ilya Popov over 5 years ago

 Problem still exists in 3.3.1 and 3.3.0.
 When filtering based on subproject also getting issues from the parent project.